 - autumn welly walk to look at signs of autumn

-- Planetarium visit to school to develop our knowledge of space
+- planetarium visit to school to develop a knowledge of space

-- Visits from people who help us – the dentist, the police, the train driver, the librarian, local visits to the shops
+- visits from people who help us: the dentist, police, train driver, librarian

 - visiting farm to enhance the topic of growing – observing sheep, pigs, rabbits, goats

-- Incubator at school with eggs to watch chicks hatch
+- incubator in class with eggs to watch chicks hatch

 - caterpillars in nets, watching changes to butterfly

-- Growing area developed with staff and children – children grow tomatoes, strawberries, beans, sunflowers
+- growing area developed by staff and children: tomatoes, strawberries, beans, sunflowers

-- Trip to Lloyds park to experience travel on trains and trams
+- trip to Lloyd park to experience travel on trains and trams

 FREQUENTLY ASKED QUESTIONS